kaltura/playkit-js/docs/player-states.md

 ## Available State Classes

-The Kaltura TV Platform Player supports a number of state classes.
+The player supports a number of state classes.
 You'll find a detailed list of `State` class APIs [here]().

 ## Available State Types

-The Kaltura TV Platform Player supports a number of player state types.
+The player supports a number of player state types.
 You'll find a detailed list of player types [here]().
 <br>Here's an example how you can access a player state type:
 ```js
 console.log(player.State.PLAYING); // 'playing'